Havre St Pierre is one of the most magical destinations on the north shore of Quebec. Here’s everything you need to know before you visit.

 For over a decade, my wife, Christina, and I have been trying to visit the town of Havre St. Pierre.
 Our first attempt came in 2012.
-C was two, and Christina was eight months pregnant with D when a mechanical issue caused us to miss this remote destination on our way to visit Perce Rock and Bonaventure Island in Gaspesie.
+Our eldest son, C, was two, and Christina was eight months pregnant with our younger boy, D, when a mechanical issue caused us to miss this remote destination on our way to visit Perce Rock and Bonaventure Island in Gaspesie.

 Two more times, we tried to visit.
 One trip was shelved when health issues struck a loved one, the other was canceled due to the pandemic in 2020 when we almost didn’t make it home from Egypt.